Deep Creek from a drone

 See one of South Australia’s most photogenic national parks from a completely different perspective.

-Deep Creek Conservation Park is located on the Fleurieu Peninsula approximately 108 kilometres south of Adelaide.
+Deep Creek National Park is located on the Fleurieu Peninsula approximately 108 kilometres south of Adelaide.

 Known for its extensive walking trails, spectacular coastal scenery and great campgrounds, its landscape gives visitors the perfect balance between land and sea.